CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 13. Alcatraz Closed Due to High Costs

-Alvin Francis “Creepy” Karpis holds the record for the longest stay at Alcatraz, spending 25 years behind bars.
-When Alcatraz closed, Karpis was transferred to another facility and eventually deported to his native Canada.
+Alvin “Creepy” Karpis holds the record for the longest stay at Alcatraz, serving 25 years before being transferred to another facility.

-15. Native American Activists Occupied Alcatraz
+15. Native American Activists Took Over Alcatraz

 “Break the rules and you go to prison.
 Break the prison rules, and you go to Alcatraz.” – Anonymous

-Bonus Fun Facts: Alcatraz Today
+Bonus Facts: Alcatraz Today

 Alcatraz Has Gone to the Birds

-Alcatraz Cruises Is the Only Official Tour Operator
+Alcatraz Cruises: The Only Official Tour Operator

 “If you break out of prison, you escape.
 But if you break out of Alcatraz, you’re making history.” – Willie Radkay, former Alcatraz inmate